teddyaroca/Summer_2022_bioinformatics/README.md

 # PROJECT 2 RESOURCES

 This GitHub repository serves as a resource for students in the Andam Lab (group 5) during project 2 of the 2022 RNA Institute Bioinformatics Fellowship.
-Students can find information on the datasets available to them as well as tools for analysis and visualization here.
+Here, students will find information on the datasets available to them as well as tools for analysis and visualization purposes.

 Our intention is to make this GitHub site available indefinitely as a resource for ongoing and future projects.
 This repository is built on previous contributions by [Spencer Bruce](mailto:sbruce@albany.edu) and has been updated most recently by [Teddy Garcia-Aroca](mailto:tgarciaaroca@albany.edu).
 Please, visit previous versions of this github repository at [2021_Bioinformatics_Fellowship](https://github.com/spencer411/2021_Bioinformatics_Fellowship).
 If you are interested in collaborating with these repositories, please contact either one of the creators.